 The IBH Addiction Recovery REACH Program provides organized peer-based volunteer activities and support meetings that foster safe friendships, reinforce values learned during treatment and create a strong sense of community.
-Research shows that clients who engage in continuing care with IBH Addiction Recovery are five times less likely to relapse.

 Community of Sober Support